Batastini Forensic Psychological Services

 Ashley B. Batastini, Ph.D.

 I am a licensed psychologist in the state of Mississippi with specialized training and experience in court-referred forensic mental health evaluations.
-I am located in south Mississippi and provide services primarily to the greater Hattiesburg, Jackson, and Gulf Coast communities.
+I am currently located in Memphis, TN.
 I have expertise in a variety of psycho-legal issues including adjudicative competency, mental state at the time of the offense, and violence risk assessment.

 About Forensic Psychology